Leafwing-Studios/leafwing-input-manager/README.md

 This library seamlessly supports both single-player and local multiplayer games!
 Simply add the `InputManagerBundle` to each controllable entity, and customize the `InputMap` appropriately.

+Of particular note: this plugin allows users to configure which state (i.e. `GameState::Playing`) it runs in.
+No more characters wandering around while your menu is open!

 ## Features

 - Full keyboard, mouse and joystick support for button-like inputs.